zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_03_en-US_FROM_ECHO_TO_SYMPHONY.md

 ## 1.3 — From Echo to Bond

-The echo is transient—a moment of mutual influence that could fade as systems separate.
-The bond is stable—a sustained resonant relationship that persists through time and space.
+The echo is transient, a moment of mutual influence that could fade as systems separate.
+The bond is stable, a sustained resonant relationship that persists through time and space.

 **THE BOND FORMATION SEQUENCE:**